FabianHertwig/FabianHertwig.github.io/docs/_posts/2023-03-25-first-principles-thinking.md

   - Mental Models
 ---

 First principles thinking is the superpower that many attribute to Elon Musks success.
 With Tesla he revolutionized the automotive industry.
 First doubted by many that he will be able to create an electric car company at all, now many other car manufacturers followed his lead in committing to only building electric cars.
 With SpaceX Elon Musk reduced the cost of bringing payloads to orbit by 10 fold by making boosters land back on land and reusable for future flights.
 With that as well experts doubted that it will be possible to land a rocket at all.
-But Elon Musk first principles thinking is that if it does not violate the rules of physics, then it must be possible.
-And after many attempts, he proved that it actually is.
+But Elon Musk's first principles thinking dictated that if it didn't violate the laws of physics, it must be possible.
+After multiple attempts, he successfully demonstrated the viability of this innovative approach.

 {% include video id="bvim4rsNHkQ" provider="youtube" %}